 - Meet traveler expectations.
 These days, travelers want to book a room without having to email the hotel or wait on hold.
-With a website booking engine, guests can book online at any time, from anywhere – generating reservations while you sleep!
+With a website booking engine, guests can make online hotel bookings at any time, from anywhere – generating reservations while you sleep

 - Increase efficiency.
 By automating tasks like rate shopping, inventory management, and email confirmations, an integrated hotel reservation system reduces labor costs, prevents costly errors, and frees up staff to handle more complex tasks.

 - Save on travel agents’ commissions.
 When guests book directly on your website, you don’t pay a hefty commission to an intermediary.
 That’s why direct bookings are typically a property’s most profitable booking channel.

 - Offer multiple booking options.
 On your website or social media channels, you can advertise multiple room types, promotions, and packages, targeting a broad range of traveler budgets and tastes.
 Many third-party sites don’t offer this flexibility.

 - Generate more revenue.
 When travelers book on your website, you also have opportunities to upsell them to premium rooms and cross-sell onsite services like breakfast, dining, spa, and recreation.

 - Build guest relationships prior to arrival.
 Most OTAs don’t share guest contact details when forwarding a booking.
 When guests reserve through your website, you collect this information directly.
 Using email automation software, you can invite them to start planning their stay, upgrade their room, or order an amenity.

 - Reassure travelers.
 Flexibility with date changes and cancellations continues to be a top priority for travelers, according to Cloudbeds’ Travel Trends Report 2022.
 When travelers book through your website, they can make changes or cancel directly with your property, giving them peace of mind.